 It’s no secret that for good health you need proper rest.
-But also because you work out, your muscles need to recover properly (which is also why you need to mix up your workouts).
+But also because you workout, your muscles need to recover properly (which is also why you need to mix up you workouts).
 If you don’t let your muscles proper recovery time, it may lead to serious injuries.

-Yes, you read that right, Eat Chocolate!
+Yes you read that right, Eat Chocolate!
 But….
 Make sure it’s Dark Chocolate.
 The indulgent treat will help to boost your mood as well as your heart health (among other health benefits of Chocolate).
 The trick is to take it in moderation, don’t gorge it down!
-You can use it as a treat to reward yourself in reaching a weekly goal.
+You can use it as a treat to reward yourself to reaching a weekly goal.